Zilvaro/digitalz-adenblog/README.md

 ### Stages

-According to the strategy table, not all features can be implemented in the first release of the project.
-For this reason, the project will be divided in multiple phases.
-The first phase will include the features that have been identified in order to build the minimum viable product.

-**First Phase**
+The Planning & Execution of DigitalZ-Aden project was in 4 distinct phases:

+#### Ideation, prioritization and planning

+The current webdesign of AdenWellness [here](https://digitalz-adenwell.herokuapp.com) was reviewed and discussed, what would be the 'wishes' for the new design:

 * Responsive design

 * Account registration

-* Create, edit and delete questions

-* Create, edit and delete replies
+* Create, edit and delete content from fron-ent, not only from admin module

+* Separate permanent content from the promotional materials and posts

+* Ability to interact with users via comments and contact messages

-* Ability to search for questions
+* Ability to create interesting and varied content without other tools (editors, design tools)

-* Upvote / downvote question and replies
+* No link (at the moment) to external sorces : Amazon, e-commerce, etc.

+As a outcome - simple sketch of structure was drawn.

 **Second Phase**